jprudent/jprudent.github.com/_posts/2020-03-16-Interplanetary-Filesystem.markdown

 > The InterPlanetary File System is a peer-to-peer hypermedia
 >protocol designed to make the web faster, safer, and more open.

 Ok, j'ai testé.
-Faster : nop.
-Safer : par défaut.
+Faster : not yet.
+Safer : yep!
 Open : yep!

 #### Faster